The exponential map of the complexification of {\em Ham} in the real-analytic case: Introduction and statement of the results

 Our construction is based on the following existence result:

 \begin{proposition} Let $(M, J, \omega)$ be a real analytic K\"ahler manifold of real dimension $2n$.
-There exists a holomorphic complex symplectic manifold $(X,I)$ of complex dimension $2n$ and an inclusion $\iota: M\hookrightarrow X$ such that $\iota^*\Omega = \omega$, and with the following additional structure: \begin{enumerate} \item An anti-holomorphic involution $\tau: X\to X$ whose fixed point set is the image of $\iota$ and such that $\tau^*\Omega = \overline{\Omega}$. \item A holomorphic projection $\Pi: X\to M$, $\Pi\circ\iota =I_M$, whose fibers are holomorphic lagrangian submanifolds. \end{enumerate} \end{proposition}
+There exists a holomorphic complex symplectic manifold $(X,I)$ of complex dimension $2n$ and an inclusion $\iota: M\hookrightarrow X$ such that $\iota^*\Omega = \omega$, and with the following additional structure: \begin{enumerate} \item An anti-holomorphic involution $\tau: X\to X$ whose fixed point set is the image of $\iota$ and such that $\tau^*\Omega = \overline{\Omega}$. \item A holomorphic projection $\Pi: X\to M$, $\Pi\circ\iota = \mathrm{Id}_M$, whose fibers are holomorphic Lagrangian submanifolds. \end{enumerate} \end{proposition}

 The local existence is simple: We take $X$ to be a neighborhood of the diagonal in $M\times M$, with the complex structure $I=(J, -J)$. $\Omega$ is the holomorphic extension of $\omega$ and $\tau(z,w) = (w,z)$.
 Finally, the projection is simply $\Pi(z,w) = z$.
-However there exist natural complexifications that make our results below much more global in some cases.
+However, there exist natural complexifications that make our results below much more global in some cases.

-For example, if $M$ is a generic coadjoint orbit of a compact simply connected Lie group $K$ (one through the interior of a Weyl chamber), then one can take for $X$ the orbit of the complexification, $G$, of $K$ through the same element.
-If we let $G = KAN$ be the Iwasawa decomposition of $G$, then the orbits of the action of $N$ on $X$ are the fibers of a holomorphic projection $X\to M$.
-(This picture extends to non-generic orbits.)
+For example, if $M$ is a generic coadjoint orbit of a compact simply connected Lie group $G_0$ (one through the interior of a Weyl chamber) then, one can take for $X$ the orbit of the complexification, $G$, of $G_0$ through the same element (see \S 3 for details).

 To describe our results we need some notation.
 Given a function $h:M\to\bbC$ whose real and imaginary parts are real analytic, there is a holomorphic extension $H:X\to \bbC$ perhaps only defined near $\iota(M)$, but we will not make a notational distinction between $X$ and such a neighborhood, as our results are local in time.